ybao81/valetbike/notes/app-creation.md

 ## Parting thoughts for other developers...

 Regrettably I did not have time to write a rake task to import the station and bike data the ValleyBike devs shared with us.
-Glancing at those CSV files, I suspect there's a bunch of useless columns in there so we should dive deeper before trying to use those as seed data for our app!
+Glancing at those CSV files, I suspect there's a bunch of useless columns in there so we should dive deeper before trying to use those as seed data!